-For the previous two years in a burnt out warehouse on Pier 70 in San Francisco’s Dogpatch neighborhood, Manifold has produced GitHub’s annual developers event for 1,000+ community members.
+For the previous three years in a burnt out warehouse on Pier 70 in San Francisco’s Dogpatch neighborhood, Manifold has produced GitHub’s annual developers event for 1,500+ community members.

 The brief: Burning Man meets TED, with a whimsical vibe, combining high-tech and art, creating a sense of community for all who walk through the door.
-The theme: The three core phases of well-designed code – Build, Collaborate and Deploy (2015) and Launch, Flight and Orbit (2016) and Andromeda, Centaurus, Milky Way and Pegasus (2017).
+The theme: The core phases of well-designed code – Build, Collaborate and Deploy (2015), Launch, Flight and Orbit (2016) and Andromeda, Centaurus, Milky Way and Pegasus (2017).

 - Campaign Management

 - Social Media

 The cornerstone of GitHub’s event philosophy revolves around creating a brand-authentic experience at each of the company’s hosted events.
 Working closely with the GitHub team, we consider how we can make this event truly unique and memorable for attendees.
 It comes down to an experience that included a palpable sense of community and an organic element of surprise and delight like no other show before it.

 In 2016, Manifold in collaboration with GitHub brought the show to life in a way we hadn’t previously imagined possible.
 Cloud nebula were rigged from the ceiling; sponsored art exhibits were placed throughout, a VR experience inside a cardboard rocketship brought the childhood wonder of exploration to life, and a centerstage centerpiece: speakers were surrounded by a planetary observatory where the universe slowly revolved behind speakers on a high definition panel of LED displays.

 At the conclusion of first day, Manifold produced a benefit concert for GitHub featuring Lion Babe and Common.
 Proceeds from the concert were donated to Black Girls Code, a not-for-profit organization that focuses on providing technology education to African-American girls ages 7–17.